I created this gingerbread cookie recipe, like so many other recipes, out of virtue of necessity.

 Roll the cookie dough out on a well-floured surface.
 Cut out a few gingerbread men using a large gingerbread man cookie cutter.
 Place them onto a cookie sheet.
 Place a peppermint candy on the gingerbread man’s chest, then carefully fold his arms over the candy.
 Bake in the oven.
 Let cool and decorate as desired.
 Dancing Gingerbread Girl

 Roll the cookie dough out on a well-floured surface.
 Cut out a few gingerbread girls using a large gingerbread girl cookie cutter (affiliate link) then cut off the legs.
 Cut out two finger sized holes using the back of a pastry tip (see photo) Carefully place them on a cookie sheet and bake.
 Let cool and decorate as desired.
-My Amazon recommendations (affiliate links)
+Expert Tips:

 Kim D.